FriendsOfTerraform/modules/azure/sql-server/README.md

     - (bool) **`zone_redundant = false`** _[since v0.0.1]_

         Whether or not this database is zone redundant, which means the replicas of this database will be spread across multiple availability zones.
-This property is only settable for `Premium` and `BusinessCritical` tiers.
+This property can only be set in `Premium` and `BusinessCritical` tiers.

 - (object) **`firewall = null`** _[since v0.0.1]_